Analytical and numerical studies of periodic superradiance: Summary

 Having established the analysis tool mentioned above, we investigated whether or not periodic SR can be realized under the actual experimental conditions.
 We found that our experimental parameter set is outside the periodic SR region, and that this conclusion holds even when we allow the parameters to vary over a wide range of uncertainties.
 We conclude that some other mechanism(s) is required to reproduce the observed periodic SR.

 As an example of such mechanisms, we presented a modulation of the field decay constant $\kappa$, \textit{i.e.} the electric field emission rate to the outside of the crystal, as a function of the electric field strength.
 It is found that the X2MB model with this modification exhibits periodic SR even for the actual parameter set.
 With some parameter adjustments within the uncertainties, the best simulation results of $(T, \Delta T, N_{\mathrm{SR}})$ turn out to be off by a factor $4$ from the experimental values.
 See Eq.(\ref{eq:kappa mod best result}).
+Furthermore, the orders of magnitude of the experimental values can be reproduced by assuming input parameters outside the uncertainty range, which can be justified by reasonable physical considerations.
 We conclude that the X2MB model with this modification gives much more satisfactory results.
 Whether or not the $\kappa$ modulation is realized in our actual experiment remains unanswered in this study, and its experimental verification/refutation is left as a future task.

+We also derived a simpler model from X2MB.
+This model, T2B, is actually a set of nonlinear differential equations with only two variables, the coherence and the population differences between the two SR states.
+A nice feature of the model is that it has an integral: indeed, the SR characteristic quantities $(T, \Delta T, N_{\mathrm{SR}})$ can be expressed analytically with an integral.
+Obtaining analytical solutions allows the effects and sensitivities of individual parameters to be evaluated without the need for full-scale numerical simulations.
+In fact, it is found that the prediction by the analytical expressions and the numerical results by X2MB simulations are in good agreement.
+It is clear that this model contains essential features of the periodic SR : nonlinearity and coherence.